US Supreme Court indicates it may sidestep major elections ruling

 The justices' order on Thursday cited a federal law giving it jurisdiction over final judgments issued by state supreme courts.
 If the justices decide that they no longer have jurisdiction, they could dismiss the case.

 Members of the state Supreme Court are elected by voters in North Carolina.
-In November, it flipped from a 4-3 Democratic majority to a 5-2 Republican majority.
+In November's elections, it flipped from a 4-3 Democratic majority to a 5-2 Republican majority.
 That court is due to rehear the case this month.

 In the high-profile case, the Republican legislators had urged the U.S. Supreme Court to embrace a once-marginal legal theory now embraced by many U.S. conservatives that would remove any role of state courts and state constitutions in regulating presidential and congressional elections.